The Staffordshire Rail Strategy

 The aim of the survey was to gather the views of both Staffordshire residents (rail users and non-rail users) and people from outside of the county who use Staffordshire's rail network in order to inform the rail strategy.

-The results of the survey will be published here shortly.
+The results of the survey will be published here once the Staffordshire Rail Strategy has been finalised.